 Ghost Networks Class Actions

-The most recent class action complaint was filed in the United States District Court for the Southern District of New York against Healthfirst PHSP, Inc. (“Healthfirst”), a not-for-profit corporation registered to do business in New York, that administers the Healthfirst Essential 200-250 Plan and the Healthfirst Gold Leaf Premier Plan.
+In October 2025, a class action complaint was filed in the United States District Court for the Southern District of New York against Healthfirst PHSP, Inc. (“Healthfirst”), a not-for-profit corporation registered to do business in New York, that administers the Healthfirst Essential 200-250 Plan and the Healthfirst Gold Leaf Premier Plan.
 The complaint alleges that Healthfirst engages in deceptive business practices by knowingly publishing an inaccurate and misleading provider directory.
 These inaccurate directories are known as “ghost networks.”
 The Class includes all individuals who have purchased or enrolled in any of Healthfirst’s Qualified Health Plans or Essential Plans—including the Gold Leaf Premier, Essential 200-250, and Essential 1 Plans—in New York at any point from 2019 through the date of class certification.

 In July 2025, a class action lawsuit was filed in Connecticut state court against Anthem Blue Cross Blue Shield, Carelon, and their parent company, Elevance, for deceptive business practices and defrauding their customers by denying mandated medical services and intentionally publishing inaccurate directories of doctors.
 It is a class action lawsuit covering hundreds of thousands of Connecticut residents.